apache/cloudstack-documentation/source/adminguide/systemvm.rst

 #.
 As an administrator, log in to the CloudStack UI

 #.
-Register the 64 bit template.
+Register the 64 bit Template.

    For example: KVM64bitTemplate

 #.
-While registering the template, select Routing.
+While registering the Template, select Routing.

 #.
 Navigate to Infrastructure > Zone > Settings.

 #.
-Set the name of the 64-bit template, KVM64bitTemplate, in the
+Set the name of the 64-bit Template, KVM64bitTemplate, in the
    *``router.template.kvm``* global parameter.

-   If you are using a XenServer 64-bit template, set the name in the *``router.template.xen``* global parameter.
+   If you are using a XenServer 64-bit Template, set the name in the *``router.template.xen``* global parameter.

-   Any new virtual router created in this Zone automatically picks up this template.
+   Any new virtual router created in this Zone automatically picks up this Template.

 #.
 Restart the Management Server.